-We train this representational model on image pairs where in each pair, the second image is a deformed version of the first image, and the deformation is known.
-We learn the encoding matrices for vector representation and the matrices that represent the pixel displacements from the training data.
+We train the model on image pairs where in each pair, the second image is a deformed version of the first image, and the deformation is either known or inferred in training.
+We learn the encoding matrices for vector representation and the matrix representation of local displacements from the training data.

-Our experiments show that our method can learn V1-like units that can be well approximated by Gabor filters with quadrature phase relationship.
+Experiments show that our model learns V1-like units that can be well approximated by Gabor filters with quadrature phase relationship.
+The profiles of learned units match those of simples cells in Macaque V1.
 After learning the encoding matrices for vector representation and the matrix representations of the displacements, we can infer the displacement field using the learned model.
-Compared to current optical flow estimation methods \cite{DFIB15, IMKDB17}, which use complex deep neural networks to predict the optical flow, our model is much simpler and is based on explicit vector and matrix representations.
-We also demonstrate comparable results to these methods, in terms of the inference of displacement field.
+Compared to popular optical flow estimation methods \cite{DFIB15,IMKDB17}, which use complex deep neural networks to predict the optical flows, our model is much simpler and is based on explicit vector and matrix representations.
+We demonstrate comparable performance to these methods in terms of the inference of displacement fields.

 In terms of biological interpretation, the vectors can be interpreted as activities of groups of neurons, and the matrices can be interpreted as synaptic connections.
-See subsections \ref{sect:b} and \ref{sect:s} for details.
+See Sections \ref{sect:b} and \ref{sect:s} for details.